Skip to content

 DIY nightstand build yourself from wood

-This is what the DIY nightstands looked like when they were finished - here I show you how I went about it.
+This is what the DIY bedside tables looked like when they were finished.
+Here are the instructions.

-Now it's down to the nitty-gritty: the execution!
-Fortunately, with the homemade bedside table is not so complicated, because the surfaces are nice and small, easy to transport, and painting also does not take much time.
+Now it's time to get down to the nitty-gritty: the implementation!
+Fortunately, this is no problem with the self-made bedside table not that complicatedbecause the surfaces are nice and small and easy to transport and painting them doesn't take much time either.

-I would now like to describe to you how I proceeded.
+I would like to describe it to you now, how I proceeded.

 1) Clean wooden planks

-I have a carpenter friend to whom I also go, for example, the wood for my homemade coffee table have brought.
-But even if you do not know a carpenter - of course, will not stop you.
+For info: I have a carpenter friend to whom I also go, for example, the wood for my homemade coffee table have brought.

 3) Sand wood smooth

-Once you have the blanks for the two surfaces of your nightstand, you can sand them.
-Start with a rough Sandpaper (80 grit) and then use 120 grit sandpaper for the fine sanding.
+Once you have the cut-outs for the two surfaces of your bedside table, you can grind.
+Start with a coarse sandpaper (80 grit) and then use 120 grit sandpaper for the fine sanding.

-Blow the dust off the wood and wipe the wood surfaces again with a slightly damp cloth.
-After a few minutes have passed, you can proceed to the next step, which you have prepared with this.
+Blow the dust off the wood and wipe the wooden surfaces again with a slightly damp cloth.
+After a few minutes have passed, you can move on to the next step.

 4) Paint wooden planks with hard wax oil.